Most of us may experience depression for days or months.

 - If you’re a minority, micro-aggression and physical threat

-Add to these normal life events, other experiences like childhood neglect, loss or abuse, military service, death of a loved one, being the victim of an assault, gas lighting or other inescapable double binds, your biology has a remedy: The Freeze State.
+Add to these painful life events, childhood neglect, loss or abuse, military service, death of a loved one, being the victim of an assault, gaslighting or other inescapable double binds, your biology has a remedy: The Freeze State.

-These experiences demand a lot from your body and nervous system because they are “saved” in a kind of kinesthetic database, waiting for the opportunity to be “righted.”
+These experiences demand a lot from your body and nervous system because they are “saved” in a kind of nervous system database, waiting for the opportunity to be “righted.”

-Because you may have had to put up with bullying, or were powerless to resolve a betrayal, had to survive a difficult childhood, you may have entered adulthood with some feelings of “I can’t,” a sometimes not so subtle feeling of helplessness and confusion.
+Because you may have had to endure bullying or were powerless to resolve a betrayal, or had to survive a difficult childhood, you may have entered adulthood with some feelings of “I can’t,” feeling of helplessness and confusion, and shame.

-The biology of Freeze tries to turn down these distressing signals.
-These signals tell us with a pervasive sense that “the world is not a safe place,” or “I’m in danger.”
+The biology of Freeze tries to turn down these distressing signals that tell us that “the world is not a safe place,” or “I’m in danger.”
 And when there is so much accumulated distress, we can’t even tell when we are actually safe, because we feel unsafe.

 And somehow, you override these feelings, and function when you must.